Xinyuan-LilyGO/T-Keyboard-S3/README.md

 <br />

 * Q. How should I enable external PSRAM?
-* A. For PlatformIO users, open the project file "platformio.ini" and uncomment the option "-D BOARD_HAS_PSRAM" under "build_flags = xxx."
-Please note that if there is no external PSRAM connected to the device, it will result in an error after burning.<br />For Arduino users, open the "Tools" menu and select "PSRAM: QSPI PSRAM" to enable the external PSRAM for normal use.
+* A. For PlatformIO users, open the project file "platformio.ini" and use the option "-D BOARD_HAS_PSRAM" under "build_flags = xxx".
+Also, use "board_build.arduino.memory_type = qio_qspi".
+Note that if there is no external PSRAM connected to the device, an error will occur after downloading. <br /> For Arduino users, open the "Tools" menu and select "PSRAM: QSPI PSRAM" to use the external PSRAM normally.

 <br />